conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 In the previous examples, we learned how to use a *conanfile.py* or *conanfile.txt* to build an application that compresses strings using the *Zlib* and *CMake* Conan packages.
 Also, we explained that you can set information like the operating system, compiler or build configuration in a file called the Conan profile.
-You can use that profile to call the :command:`conan install` command with the ``--profile`` argument.
+You can use that profile as an argument (``--profile``) to invoke the :command:`conan install`.
 We also explained that not specifying that profile is equivalent to using the ``--profile=default`` argument.

-For all these examples we used the same platform for building and running the application.
-But, what if you want to build the application in your machine running Ubuntu Linux but you would like that application to run in other platform like, for example, a Raspberry Pi?
-Conan can model that case by using two different profiles, one for the machine that **builds** the application (Ubuntu Linux) and another one for the machine that **runs** the application (Raspberry Pi).
-We will explain this "two profiles" approach in the section that follows.
+For all those examples, we used the same platform for building and running the application.
+But what if you want to build the application in your machine running Ubuntu Linux, but you would like that application to run on other platform like, for example, a Raspberry Pi?
+Conan can model that case using two different profiles, one for the machine that **builds** the application (Ubuntu Linux) and another for the machine that **runs** the application (Raspberry Pi).
+We will explain this "two profiles" approach in the next section.

 Conan two profiles model: build and host profiles
 -------------------------------------------------

 Although for every conan command you can specify only one ``--profile`` argument, Conan will internally use two profiles.
-One for the machine that is **building** the binaries (called the **build** profile) and another for the machine that will **run** those binaries (called the **host** profile).
-So calling this command:
+One for the machine that **builds** the binaries (called the **build** profile) and another for the machine that **runs** those binaries (called the **host** profile).
+Calling this command:

 .. code-block:: bash

     $ conan install . --build=missing --profile=someprofile

-Would be equivalent to:
+Is equivalent to:

 .. code-block:: bash